wang8740/MAP/README.md

 Go to your repository’s Settings > Pages.
 Select the gh-pages branch as the source for your GitHub Pages.

-The site will be available at https://<your-username>.github.io/<your-repository>/.
+The site will be available at https://<your-username>.github.io/<your-repository>/, e.g., https://wang8740.github.io/MAP/